jmuffat/ai-play/readme.md

 ## GMail export parsing example

-reading a gmail export (in .MBOX format).
+ (WIP) Reads a gmail export (in .MBOX format), and builds a [DuckDB](https://duckdb.org) database indexing addresses and labels.

 The file must be at `~/Downloads/Takeout/all-mails.mbox`.

 ```
 python . mtst
 ```